 “As consumers, we have so much power to change the world by just being careful in what we buy.”

-The whole philosophy of Ad Vitam is in order to effect true change in a society, it has to start with the individual.
+The whole philosophy of Ad Vitam is to effect true change in a society, it must start with the individual.
 Big revolutions never happen from the outside in, but from the inside out.
 It's all on us.
 As well as the report states, solutions already exist, they just need to be incorporated.

 Please look at this Buyer's Guide To The Sustainability Of At-Home Tissue Products below.